SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/pr-decoration.md

 [[collapse]]
 | ## Azure DevOps Server
 |
-| To add Pull Request decoration on Azure DevOps Server, you need to update your global and project settings.
-|
-| ### Setting your global settings
-|
 | An Azure DevOps Server user account is used to decorate Pull Requests.
 We recommend creating a dedicated Azure DevOps Server account with Administrator permissions to decorate Pull Requests.
 You need a [Personal Access Token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=tfs-2017&tabs=preview-page) from this account with the scope authorized for **Code > Read & Write** for the repositories that will be analyzed.
 |
-| To set your global settings in SonarQube:
+| To add Pull Request decoration on Azure DevOps Server, you need to update your global and project settings.
 |
+| ### Setting your global settings
+|
-| 1.
-Navigate to **Administration > Configuration > General Settings > Pull Request Decoration**.
-| 1.
-Select the **Azure DevOps Server** tab.
+| To set your global settings in SonarQube, navigate to **Administration > Configuration > General Settings > Pull Request Decoration** and select the **Azure DevOps Server** tab.
-| 1.
-Click the **Create configuration** button.
 |
 | From here, set your **Configuration name** and the **Personal Access Token** of the account you're using to decorate your Pull Requests.
 |